 TC Electronic released a new range of affordable pedals recently – an entire range!
 13 new pedals all at once.
 That’s pretty impressive.

-They were nice enough to send me three of those pedals (Blood Moon Phaser, Afterglow Chorus & Forcefield Compressor) and my reviews on them are in progress.
-I’ll update this guide after I finish those reviews.
+They were nice enough to send me three of those pedals (Blood Moon Phaser, Afterglow Chorus & Forcefield Compressor) and I’ve reviewed each of them.

 Think of the Smorgasbord range as simpler than the typical TC Electronic pedal.
 While TonePrint is a great feature and offers a lot of flexibility, sometimes you might just want a simple pedal with two or three knobs to control your tone.
 While I’ve only played 3 out of 13 pedals, the three I have sound amazing for the price (especially the Blood Moon Phaser).